NidhayPancholi/slashbot/CONTRIBUTING.md

 Participation in this project requires adherence to this code.
 If you encounter any behavior that is deemed unacceptable, please report it to lpatel@ncsu.edu.

-Prerequisites for engaging in this project include:
+Following are the prerequisites for engaging in this project include:

-1. Enrollment as a graduate student at NC State University.
+1. Enrollment in NC State University's graduate program.
-2. Enrollment in the Software Engineering Course in Fall 2023.
+2. Fall 2023 enrolment in the software engineering course.
-3. Proficiency in Python is a prerequisite for this project.
+3. Completion of this project requires Python proficiency.

 ## How can I Contribute -
 Fork first, and merge with permission.

 ### Reporting Bugs

-This section provides instructions for submitting a bug report for SlashBot.
-Adhering to these guidelines aids maintainers and the community in comprehending your report, replicating the issue, and identifying related reports.
+This section outlines the steps for filing a bug report for SlashBot.
+Following these recommendations makes it easier for maintainers and the community to understand your complaint, reproduce the problem, and find related reports.

 Before submitting a bug report:

 1. Review the debugging guide.
-2. Check the FAQs on the forum for a compilation of common questions and issues.
+2. Look through the forum's FAQs for a list of frequently asked queries and problems.
-3. Identify the appropriate repository for reporting the problem.
+3. Determine which repository is best for reporting the issue.
-4. Conduct a preliminary search to ascertain if the problem has been previously reported.
+4. Start by doing a quick search to see if the issue has been reported before.

 ## How Do I Submit A (Good) Bug Report?

 To facilitate efficient issue resolution, please adhere to the following guidelines: